ctsidev/Wherry---Gestational-Diabetes/README.md

 1. All available records for any female with a pregnancy-related diagnosis code (ICD-9: 630-679, V22-V23; ICD-10: Z34, Z3A, Z37, O categories) at any time during the period 1/2006 to the present.
 1. All available records for any children who were the result of the pregnancies of the women identified under (1) at any time during the period 1/2006 to the present.
 	1. For the period 03/01/2013 - 02/05/2018, we can use the table hsp_ld_mom_child
-	1. For the period 01/01/2006 - 03/01/2013, we need to find mothers from (1) with a hospital encounter and a child bron during that stay.
-Then we will use contant infomation (address, home phone number, email address, proxy pat_id) to find potential matches.
-It inclues a data cleaning step
+	1. For the period 01/01/2006 - 03/01/2013, we need to find mothers from (1) with a hospital encounter and a child born during that stay.
+Then we will use contact information from both (address, home phone number, email address, proxy pat_id) to find potential matches.
+It includes a data cleaning step

 ##### ICD-9 codes
 * 630-679, V22-V23